 Expectedly in a film such as this, transcendent breakthrough into greater understanding is something that is ultimately denied one.
 Running throughout the film is the metaphor of the myth of Icarus – with the hero telling the story of how Icarus stared into the sun despite cautions not to – and the film ends with Sean Gullette’s fall from greater understanding and being found in a state of blissful ignorance, unable to mathematically compute any longer.
 In this respect, Pi is not that far removed from mad scientist films of the 1930s and 40s in the end assumption that the greater knowledge of the secrets of the universe is something that mankind is better off not knowing.

-Director Darren Aronofsky next made the excellent drug addiction film Requiem for a Dream (2000); the mystical science-fiction film The Fountain (2006) about the quest for immortality, which also reaches for transcendent meaning; the critically acclaimed and award winning hits of The Wrestler (2008); Black Swan (2010); controversial adaptation of the Biblical Noah (2014); and the surreal horror film Mother!
+Pi was the feature-length directorial debut for director Darren Aronofsky.
+Aronofsky next made the excellent drug addiction film Requiem for a Dream (2000); the mystical science-fiction film The Fountain (2006) about the quest for immortality, which also reaches for transcendent meaning; the critically acclaimed and award winning hits of The Wrestler (2008); Black Swan (2010); controversial adaptation of the Biblical Noah (2014); and the surreal horror film Mother!
 (2017).
 Aronofsky also co-wrote and co-produced David Twohy’s haunted submarine drama Below (2002).